-Lending

-ACCESS TO FUNDING

-We offer loans at affordable interest rates and focus on the productive use of funding where customers are able to make repayments from the income generated by the loan.
+Lending Key products Availability ACCESS TO FUNDING Fully digitised deduction at source (DAS) loans - a payroll deduction scheme for employed individuals (public and private sectors).
+All 11 markets.
+Digitised: We offer loans at affordable interest rates and focus on the productive use of funding where customers are able to make repayments from the income generated by the loan.
 This helps to minimise the risk of customer over-indebtedness and reduces the number of non-performing loans.

-Our data driven, customised credit scoring tools support our ability to accurately assess credit risk across all our lending portfolios, allowing us to provide loans to more individuals and MSEs.

-Improving lives: access to capital empowers our customers to improve their circumstances, grow their businesses and achieve their life goals and objectives.

-Fully digitised deduction at source (DAS) loans - a payroll deduction scheme for employed individuals (public and private sectors).

 Instant Loans are small loans granted quickly.
 Customers with documentation on file receive their cash on average within 10 minutes from loan application.
-Responsible management of these loans helps customers develop their credit profile.
+Responsible management of these loans helps customers develop their credit profile. > Six markets. > Digitised: ✓ Our data driven, customised credit scoring tools support our ability to accurately assess credit risk across all our lending portfolios, allowing us to provide loans to more individuals and MSEs.
 Our MSE lending solutions are customised to support business growth.
 Solutions range from the provision of working capital and short-term loans to ecosystem financing.
+Six markets.
+Digitised: select markets.
+Improving lives: access to capital empowers our customers to improve their circumstances, grow their businesses and achieve their life goals and objectives.
 Our programmatic lending offers much needed funding solutions that address social needs (affordable housing, education, healthcare etc.) in a digital and more accessible way.
 These products aim to create demonstrable and sustainable social impact while also delivering commercial value.

-- All 11 markets.

-- ▶ Digitised: ✓

-- Six markets.

-- ▶ Digitised: ✓

-- Six markets.

-- Digitised: select markets.

-- Affordable housing in Botswana, Ghana and Namihia

-- Green lending in Ghana.

-- Education loans in Botswana.

-- Digitised: certain products.

-Savings

-MOBILISING SAVINGS

-Our savings accounts offer competitive interest rates and customers are guaranteed access to their money whenever they need it.
+Affordable housing in Botswana, Ghana and Namibia.
+Green lending in Ghana.
+Education loans in Botswana.
+Digitised: certain products.
+Savings Key products Availability MOBILISING SAVINGS The Flexi-Save Account is a digital, interest- bearing savings account that can be accessed when needed.
+Ghana and Namibia.
+Digitised: ✓ Our savings accounts offer competitive interest rates and customers are guaranteed access to their money whenever they need it.

-Improving lives: our savings products provide customers with a safe place to save so that they can pay for unforeseen costs and prepare for future costs such as a child's education.

-The Flexi-Save Account is a digital, interestbearing savings account that can be accessed when needed.

 The LetsGo Save Account is a savings account available in deposit-taking regions.

-The Timiza Akiba mobile money savings solution

-The Timiza Akiba mobile money savings solution (available to Airtel Mobile Money customers) is a fee-free solution that delivers a monthly reward when customers achieve a savings goal.
+Six markets.
+Digitised: Namibia and Mozambique have Improving lives: our savings products provide customers with a safe place to save so that Mastercard access. they can pay for unforeseen costs and prepare for future costs such as a child's education.
+The Timiza Akiba mobile money savings solution (available to Airtel Mobile Money customers) is a fee-free solution that delivers a monthly reward ▶ Tanzania.

-- Ghana and Namibia.

-- ▶ Digitised: ✓

-- Six markets.

-- Digitised: Namibia and Mozambique have Mastercard access.

-Tanzania.
+when customers achieve a savings goal.

-3 Payments
+Payments

-SIMPLE AND SECURE PAYMENTS
+SECURE PAYMENTS